Honeycomb structure: Properties

 In combination with two skins applied on the honeycomb, the structure offers a sandwich panel with excellent rigidity at minimal weight.
 The behavior of the honeycomb structures is orthotropic, meaning the panels react differently depending on the orientation of the structure.
 It is therefore necessary to distinguish between the directions of symmetry, the so-called L and W-direction.
 The L-direction is the strongest and the stiffest direction.
 The weakest direction is at 60° from the L-direction (in the case of a regular hexagon) and the most compliant direction is the W-direction.

 Another important property of honeycomb sandwich core is its compression strength.
 Due to the efficient hexagonal configuration, where walls support each other, compression strength of honeycomb cores is typically higher (at same weight) compared to other sandwich core structures such as, for instance, foam cores or corrugated cores.

 The mechanical properties of honeycombs depend on its cell geometry, the properties of the material from which the honeycomb is constructed (often referred to as the solid), which include the Young's modulus, yield stress, and fracture stress of the material, and the relative density of the honeycomb (the density of the honeycomb normalized by that of the solid, ρ*/ρs).
-The elastic moduli of low-density honeycombs have been found to be independent of the solid.
+The ratio of the effective elastic moduli and the solid's Young's moduli, e.g., $\kappa^*/E_\text{s}$ and $E^* / E_\text{s}$, of low-density honeycombs are independent of the solid.
 The mechanical properties of honeycombs will also vary based on the direction in which the load is applied.